-SCAN Initiative Updates
+The SCAN Initiative

 The SCAN initiative is a collaboration between NACC, UC Berkeley, Mayo Clinic, University of Michigan, UC Davis, and LONI, and is funded by the National Institute on Aging.
-The goal of SCAN will be to promote standardization of PET and MR image acquisition so that images can be combined across multiple centers.
+The goal of SCAN is to promote standardization of PET and MR image acquisition so that images can be combined across multiple centers.

 For more information about the SCAN initiative, please visit scan.naccdata.org

-*Please note that the SCAN initiative does not accept non-SCAN compliant MRI and PET images.
-Existing MRI and PET images collected before January 1, 2021, and prospective images that don't meet SCAN protocol are still accepted by NACC - learn more here.
+Existing MRI and PET images collected before January 1, 2021, and prospective images that don't meet SCAN protocol are still accepted by NACC - learn more here

 scan pipeline